Past Writers at RowThree

 - See all posts by Mike

-- My Blog: Clever Beast
+- Personal site: Clever Beast

 Mike Rot is a Toronto-based writer who though monkish in his devotion to aesthetic contemplation, will rarely turn down a good scrap in the comment section.
 He eats film geeks for breakfast, and bemoans the culture that chooses to archive cinema rather than experience it.
 Though an agile master of war, he is but a kind warrior, who cries at a good movie and considers each film according to what it aspires to be.
 In search of the beatnik spontaneous prose and calibrated sperit, he populates the worlds of Akira Kurosawa and Terrence Malick.
 He had a thought a couple years ago, and one day hopes to write a screenplay.

 Marc’s perception of film and filmmaking were first shaken in Grade 11 after watching Apocalypse Now for the first time.
 Since then, he has been charting a helter-skelter course through the vast and rewarding oceans of world cinema.
 So far, he has emerged with a love for Kurosawa, Kubrick, Park, Leone, Tati and all three of the magnificent Andersons (Lindsay, Paul Thomas, Wes), to name just a few; a frequently overwhelming passion for all things French New Wave; a childlike reverence for Mastroianni and Belmondo; an unwavering devotion to successful experimental narrative films like The Tracey Fragments; a sweet writing gig for the Toronto J-Film Pow-Wow and one degree in Cinema Studies from the University of Toronto.